cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/ingress.md

 In the above example we are:

 * Disabling the default Ingress Configuration (We do this, because we will be defining a new default Ingress Configuration)
-* Creating a `myPrivateNginx` defult Ingress Configuration.
+* Creating a `myPrivateNginx` default Ingress Configuration.
   * Using `defaultIngress` creates the default Ingress resource.
 This will be used by any Smile CDR modules that do not explicitly define `service.ingresses`.
   * The Ingress resource will use the Nginx Ingress Controller via the `ingressClass` resource named `nginx`
 * Creating a `myPublicNginx` Ingress Configuration.